phoeniex/PoringKit/README.md

 ### Property Type

-**PoringKit** using JSON file to customize ui, Some complex type is not support.
-So, **PoringKit** already create several type to support some ui components in list below
+**PoringKit** using JSON file to customize ui, There are some type of ui property are not support.
+So, **PoringKit** already created several type to support some ui components in list below

 #### Color